About

 Pricing Workflow

-- Enter Retail price (changes save automatically when you click away)
+- Enter Retail price (saves automatically when you click away).

 Connecting Products to Inventory